 Please note that the Sailfish OS must be in the very latest version in order for all features described in this article to work.
 Read about updating your software here.
-These instructions were updated for Sailfish OS version 4.1.0 and Whatsapp version 184.108.40.206 but they will be precise enough for some earlier and later versions, too.
+These instructions were updated for Sailfish OS version 4.1.0.

 WhatsApp application (like most Android apps) get updates on a regular basis.
 We recommend installing these updates as after some time the app and Sailfish OS might become incompatible.

 NOTE: The implementation of Android App Support varies by device.
 On the older devices, i.e., Jolla Phone, Jolla Tablet, Jolla C and Xperia X, Android App Support simulates Android version 4, whereas, in the case of the more recent products, Xperia XA2 and Xperia 10, the simulated Android version is 10 or higher.
 Also, the related Sailfish menu pages for Android Support have some differences between those two support categories.
 Bear this in mind when reading this chapter.

 If you have not used WhatsApp before you are reading the correct instructions here.
 Carry on.

 However, if you have had WhatsApp on some phone previously and you would like to migrate it to a new phone then jump here.

 1) Open Aptoide Store on your device.
 Aptoide Store icon (April 2021) is shown below.
 This app appears by the name Store in the Sailfish application grid.